-Recall from Section 2 that the number of ends of a quasi-transitive graph is either 0, 1, 2 or $\infty$ .
-The graphs presented in Section 3 providing negative answers to Problems 1.1 and 1.2 are all quasi-isometric to finitely generated infinite simple groups and are thus 1-ended.
+Recall from Section 2 that the number of ends of a quasi-transitive graph is either 0, 1, 2 or ∞ .
+The graphs presented in Section 3 providing negative answers to Problems 1.1 and 1.2 are all quasi-isometric to finitely generated infinite simple groups and are thus 1-ended [Los86].
 It is thus natural to investigate whether we can also construct examples with 2 or infinitely many ends (graphs with 0 ends are finite, and therefore not of interest for these problems).
-In this section we will construct $\infty$ -ended graphs providing negative answers to Problems 1.1 and 1.2, and in the next section we will show on the other hand that the answer to both problems is positive for 2-ended graphs.
+In this section we will construct ∞ -ended graphs providing negative answers to Problems 1.1 and 1.2, and in the next section we will show on the other hand that the answer to both problems is positive for 2-ended graphs.
 More precisely, the negative examples we will construct in this section have bounded treewidth, while all locally finite quasi-transitive 2-ended graphs have bounded pathwidth, so this shows that graphs of bounded pathwidth and bounded treewidth behave very differently in the context of our problems.

 4.1.
 Graphs of bounded treewidth.
-We now describe a simple construction of a quasitransitive locally finite graph of bounded treewidth that does not admit any periodic orientation (this provides a negative answer to Problem 1.2, and thus also to Problem 1.1).
+We now describe a simple construction of a quasitransitive locally finite graph of treewidth 2 that does not admit any periodic orientation.
+This provides a negative answer to Problem 1.2, and thus also to Problems 1.1 and 1.3, as the graph is planar.
 This example is a particular case of a more general family of examples that we will describe in the next subsection.
 We start by giving a self-contained proof that the graph does not admit a periodic orientation, and then we show more generally that this holds for a wider family of examples.